-Returning to the simple stochastic models in Section 2, we can now see how the two models were designed to have the same annular mode.
+Returning to the simple stochastic models in section 2, we can now see how the two models were designed to have the same annular mode.
 Given that the variance at each grid point was set to 1 by construction, the covariance functions are equivalent to the correlation functions.
-The average correlation in Fig. 1c is 0.2 in both cases, so that the "annular mode" in each model explains 20% of the total variance.
-In model X_1 , the average correlation of 0.2 derives solely from the strong positive correlation over half a hemisphere.
+The average correlation in Fig. 1c is 0.2 in both cases, so that the annular mode in each model explains 20% of the total variance.
+In model $X_1$ , the average correlation of 0.2 derives solely from the strong positive correlation over half a hemisphere.
 That is, the annular mode is the most important EOF, but it only reflects the annularity of the statistics.
-In model X_2 , half of the variance associated with the annular mode can be attributed to dynamical annularity, as given by the global baseline correlation of 0.1.
+In model $X_2$ , half of the variance associated with the annular mode can be attributed to dynamical annularity, as given by the global baseline correlation of 0.1.
 The other half is attributable to the positive correlation on local scales, reflecting the spatial redness of the circulation.

-Model X_2 shows that even in a system with dynamical annularity, the "strength" of the 158 annular model is enhanced by the spatial redness of the flow, which exists independent of 159 underlying dynamical annularity.
-The weaker spatial redness of the flow in model X_2 relative 160 to X_1 is visibly apparent in the structure of its samples (compare Fig. 1a and b), while the 161 presence of coherent dynamical annularity leads to the large gap between the fraction of 162 variance associated with wavenumber 0 and other waves in the EOF spectrum in Fig. 1c.
-163 It follows that an annular EOF is more likely to reflect dynamical annularity when there is 164 large separation between the variance explained by it and higher order modes.
-In this case, 165 the average correlation over all longitudes arises from far field correlation and not simply 166 the local positive correlations associated with the spatial redness of the circulation.
-167 illustrated graphically in Fig. 3a.
-The parameter α is the spatial decorrelation scale (defined as the Gaussian width of the correlations in units of radians) and parameter β is the baseline annular correlation of the model.
-For systems with this spatial decorrelation structure, the leading EOF is always annular and the second and third EOFs always have wave 1 structure, even if there is no annular correlation (i.e., $\beta = 0$).
-This follows from the fact that a Fourier transform of a Gaussian is a Gaussian, such that power is always maximum at zero and decays with higher wavenumbers.
+Model $X_2$ shows that even in a system with dynamical annularity, the "strength" of the annular model is enhanced by the spatial redness of the flow, which exists independent of underlying dynamical annularity.
+The weaker spatial redness of the flow in model $X_2$ relative to $X_1$ is visibly apparent in the structure of its samples (cf. Figs. 1a and 1b), while the presence of coherent dynamical annularity leads to the large gap between the fraction of variance associated with wavenumber 0 and other waves in the EOF spectrum in Fig. 1c.
+It follows that an annular EOF is more likely to reflect dynamical annularity when there is large separation between the variance explained by it and higher-order modes.
+In this case, the average correlation over all longitudes arises from far-field correlation and not simply the local positive correlations associated with the spatial redness of the circulation.

+The models in section 2 are two examples from a family of stochastic systems with spatial correlation structure illustrated graphically in Fig. 3a.
+The parameter $\alpha$ is the spatial decorrelation scale (defined as the Gaussian width of the correlations in units of radians) and parameter $\beta$ is the baseline annular correlation of the model.
+For systems with this spatial decorrelation